jdrumgoole/quick-start-python-and-mongodb/ep003-PyMongo-Read.md

 Again combinations of `$lt` and `$gt` are combined as a boolean `and`. if you need different logic you can use the `boolean operators`.

+# Conclusion

 Today we have seen how to query documents using a query template, how to reduce the output using projections and how to create more complex queries using boolean and `$lt` and `$gt` operators.

+Next time we will talk about the Update portion of CRUD.

 MongoDB has a very rich and full featured query language including support for querying using full-text, geo-spatial coordinates and nested queries.